Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 His party controlled the Senate.
 There was a check against the new government, at least.
 He’d had two full terms and a bit more besides to aggressively reform departments and place his favored personnel.
 But the opposition took the Presidency, and utterly swept the House after the previous two years of scandal-plagued leadership by the Speaker.

-Which…
+Which...

 To be fair, Sartori was a partisan.
 The very *definition* of a partisan, being the goddamned *President of the United Fucking States* after all.
 And it wasn’t like his opposition was quite as... well, times had changed.
 Passions had grown red-hot and then cooled considerably in his lifetime.

 But that history wasn’t something he could ever forget, or really forgive.

 No matter.
 History was just that.
 Sartori resolved two things: firstly, that the transition would be as flawless and smooth as humanly possible.
 His successor would know *everything* about what they were facing, and know it to the core of his being.
-And secondly…
+And secondly...

 He would go tell Daar in person.
 He deserved that, at least.
 Because President-Elect Chambliss was the very opposite of a kindred spirit to either Daar or Sartori.
 He’d run in no small part on his anti-war credentials, filling his campaign with old imagery of himself at the front of protest marches, flags and banners and drums in hand.